Malaria Pills Canada — Malarone vs Doxycycline vs Mefloquine: Cost & Which to Choose

 Book a virtual consultation with a licensed Canadian physician.
 We'll review your itinerary, issue the prescription, and administer the vaccine at our Toronto pharmacy.

-For most Canadian travellers, atovaquone-proguanil (Malarone) is the first-line choice — well-tolerated, daily dosing, only 7 days post-trip required.
-Doxycycline is a cheaper alternative.
-Mefloquine is reserved for longer trips and is avoided in travellers with a mental-health history.
+For most Canadian travellers, atovaquone-proguanil (Malarone) is first-line — well-tolerated, daily dosing, and only 7 days post-trip required.
+Doxycycline is less expensive and better for longer trips (4 weeks post-trip).
+Mefloquine is reserved for long trips where weekly dosing is preferred and there is no mental-health history.
+Our physician reviews your destination, duration, health history, and budget.

-Do I need malaria medication for all of Africa?
+Do I need malaria pills for all of Africa?

 Explore other travel vaccines